 Senior Community Service Employment Program

-Texas Veterans Commission programs – Local Veterans Employment Representatives Program and the Disabled Veterans Outreach Program
+Texas Veterans Commission (TVC) programs – Local Veterans Employment Representatives Program and the Disabled Veterans Outreach Program

 Apprenticeship programs (Texas Education Code, Chapter 133) may not be operating in every workforce area.
 If an apprenticeship program is not operating in the workforce area, the Board is not required to sign an MOU with this required workforce partner.

-Even though this is not a WIOA requirement, TWC requires Boards to jointly develop and adopt an MOU with the Health and Human Services Commission (HHSC).
-Although HHSC is a federal optional workforce partner, the MOU fulfills state law regarding the coordinated interagency case management of recipients of financial assistance in employment and training activities and support services (Texas Human Resources Code §31.0128) and reflects Texas state law mandating the recipients’ integration within TWC.
+On October 1, 2020, TVC and TWC entered into an interagency contract to collaboratively provide services and resources to veterans.
+As set forth in WIOA §121(c)(2)(A), Boards are required to establish an MOU, to include infrastructure funding arrangements, with all required workforce partners.
+Interagency contracts do not satisfy the WIOA requirement that Boards establish MOUs with required workforce partners; therefore, Boards must sign an individual MOU with TVC.

 OPTIONAL MEMORANDA OF UNDERSTANDING

 Boards may enter into MOUs with the other entities that carry out workforce development programs, including, but not limited to, the following optional workforce partners: